Skip to main content

 • No grants or dev fund — Referrer fees on rides are the only built-in app-builder revenue mechanism.

-Referrer percentages are set on each node (must match across validators):
+Referrer rates are set on each node, as basis points (must match across validators — see why):

 See Node configuration and CLT Economics.